jacobhauck/Operator-Learning/README.md

 inconvenience: operator learning models should be implemented for a _specific_ representation (without access to the underlying function) so that they can be applied without modification to batches of same-representation functions.
-The choice of sampling representations (as opposed to, say, Fourier coefficients or something like that) enables this simple approach to allow for batch parallelization.
+The choice of sampling-based representations (as opposed to, say, Fourier coefficients) enables this simple approach to allow for batch parallelization.

+In a similar way, datasets should keep track of which observations use the same discrete representation in a way that facilitates sampling batches with the same representation.